Financial Samurai

 Best Private Real Estate Investment Platforms

-Fundrise: A way for accredited and non-accredited investors to diversify into real estate through private eFunds.
-Fundrise has been around since 2012 and has consistently generated steady returns, no matter what the stock market is doing.
+Fundrise: A way for accredited and non-accredited investors to diversify into real estate through private real estate funds.
+Fundrise has been around since 2012 and managers over $3.4 billion for over 500,000 investors.
 For most people, investing in a diversified real estate fund is the best way to go.

 CrowdStreet: A way for accredited investors to invest in individual real estate opportunities mostly in 18-hour cities.
 18-hour cities are secondary cities with lower valuations, higher rental yields, and potentially higher growth due to job growth and demographic trends.